eclipse-bluechi/bluechi/doc/docs/api/description.md

   * `ProxyNew(s node_name, s unit_name, o proxy)`

-    Whenever a proxy service is running on the system with the node it calls into the node service, and the node service creates a new `io.github.eclipse-bluechi.internal.Proxy` object and emits this signal to tell the manager about it.
+    Whenever a proxy service is running on the system with the node it calls into the node service, and the node service creates a new `org.eclipse.bluechi.internal.Proxy` object and emits this signal to tell the manager about it.
 The manager will notice this and try to arrange that the requested unit is running on the requested node.
 If the unit is already running, when it is started, or when the start fails, the manager will call the `Ready()` method on it.